 The old system of baggage drop off and collection could no longer be allowed and a new baggage handling system had to be invented.

-And so an operating principle developed that airports still use to this day.
+And so an operating principle developed that still defines how baggage handling systems works today.

 Passengers would hand over their luggage at a check-in counter, a conveyor belt would then transport the luggage to a location where airport personnel specialising in fast loading and unloading would load it onto wagons, also known as baggage dollies.